Skip to main content

 Strategy 2: Model Routing

-A classifier that runs on GPT-4o-mini costs fewer than 20 tokens per classification.
-If it correctly identifies even 30% of queries as simple and routes them away from GPT-4o, the classifier overhead is paid back many times over.
+A classifier that runs on GPT-5.4-nano costs fewer than 20 tokens per classification.
+If it correctly routes even 40% of queries to GPT-5.4-nano, the classifier overhead is paid back many times over.

 using Microsoft.SemanticKernel;